Title: Vice President, Lawyer

 Arnold Garson Cohen, Vice President and Lawyer at Dunn, MacDonald & Reynolds, PC, has been recognized by Marquis Who’s Who Top Lawyers for dedication, achievements, and leadership in business law.

 A practicing lawyer and vice president of Dunn, MacDonald & Reynolds, PC in Knoxville, Tennessee, Mr. Cohen specializes in transactional practice, taxation, estate planning, probate, business entities, commercial law, and real estate.
 In his illustrious career, he has previously served as a law clerk for the Commissioners of U.S. Court of Claims, now known as the U.S. Claims Court, and was an attorney and adviser for three judges of the Tax Court of the United States.
 Mr. Cohen achieved a Bachelor of Science in economics from the Wharton School at the University of Pennsylvania before spearheading his legal studies.
 He later earned a Bachelor of Laws from the Georgetown University Law Center and a Master of Laws in taxation from the George Washington University.
-To remain abreast in his industry, Mr. Cohen maintains affiliation with the American Bar Association, District of Columbia Bar, and Knoxville Jewish Community Family and Friends.
+To remain abreast in his industry, Mr. Cohen maintains affiliation with the Tennessee Bar Association, the Knoxville Bar Association, and Knoxville Jewish Community Family and Friends.
+He once served as Chair of the Tax Section of the Tennessee Bar Association.

 For more information, please visit: